Vivek2k20/Speech_Analysis/README.md

 #### Developed as a part of 24hr hackathon.
 The problem statement is given in the "Problem Statement.pdf"
 #### Contains a web app and an attempted API.
 #### Uses Flask,Google-Speech-Web API.
-#### Takes the following input : question id,options and audio.The answer is returned.
+#### Takes the following input : question id,options and audio.The answer is returned.The Project can be viewed in action in the "Demo.mp4"

 ## Team Members :
 #### Niharika C